Poniek-Labs/plDOS/README.md

 # plDOS

-plDOS is a small terminal-first DOS-style operating system written in C. It builds into a real GRUB multiboot ISO, boots a 32-bit freestanding kernel, and provides a DOS-inspired shell with files, folders, users, command modules, and raw ATA disk persistence.
+plDOS is a small terminal-first DOS-style operating system written in C. It builds into a GRUB multiboot ISO, boots a 32-bit freestanding kernel, and provides a DOS-inspired shell with files, folders, users, command modules, and raw ATA disk persistence.